Burmese Americans: History

 The first Burmese to study in the United States was Maung Shaw Loo, of Mon descent, who came in 1858 to study at the University at Lewisburg (now Bucknell University) in Pennsylvania.
 He graduated with a medical degree in 1867 and returned to Burma the following year.

 In 1894, the case of In re Po ruled that Burmese are not white according to common knowledge and legal precedent.

 The first major wave of immigrants from Burma (now Myanmar) occurred from the 1960s to the late 1970s, after Ne Win established military rule in 1962, following the 1962 Burmese coup d'état.
 Most immigrants were primarily of Sino-Burmese descent, who arrived in increasing numbers following the 1967 anti-Chinese riots.
 The Burmese Chinese were the first major group of Theravada Buddhists to immigrate to the United States and were largely educated professionals, business entrepreneurs and technically skilled workers.
 A minority were of Anglo-Burmese and Indian descent.
 Some Burmese immigrated to the United States after the Immigration and Nationality Act of 1965 abolished the previously existing quota on Asian immigrants.

 A second wave occurred from the late 1980s to the early 1990s after the national uprising in 1988.
 This wave was more diverse, including Bamars, Karens, and other ethnic minorities, including political refugees involved in the 8888 Uprising.
 They are concentrated in Fort Wayne, Indiana.
 Between 1977 and 2000, 25,229 Burmese immigrated to the United States, although the figure is inaccurate because it does not include Burmese who immigrated via other countries to the U.S.

 A third wave of immigration, from 2006 to date, has been primarily of ethnic minorities in Myanmar, in particular Karen refugees from the Thai-Burmese border.
 From October 2006 to August 2007, 12,800 Karen refugees resettled in the United States.
+During the same period, tens of thousands of Chin refugees arrived in the United States from the Indian state of Mizoram and from Malaysia.
+From 2011 to 2023, refugees from Myanmar represented the largest group among U.S. refugee arrivals, accounting for 18 percent, owing to ethnic conflict and political instability, particularly the targeted persecution of Christian minority groups.

-Burmese in far smaller numbers continue to immigrate to the United States today mainly through family sponsorships and the "green card lottery".
+Burmese in far smaller numbers continue to immigrate to the United States today, mainly through family sponsorships and the "green card lottery".
 Thousands of Burmese each year apply for a Diversity Immigrant Visa (previously known as "OP" and now called "DV"), a lottery-based program that grants visas to those who wish to reside in the United States.